You’ve been around the block — you know that once school starts, it’s basically Christmas Eve.

 1. Sign up for Paribus and get money back when there’s a price drop.

-Paribus has a secret weapon — when you sign up, you’ll be notified if a store owes you a refund — effortlessly!
+When you sign up for Paribus, you’ll be notified if a store owes you a refund — effortlessly!

-This means when you buy something online and it goes on sale within the price adjustment period for its store, Paribus will request the difference and send it straight to your bank account or provide you with instructions on how to get your refund.
+This means when you buy something online and it goes on sale within the price adjustment period for its store, Paribus will help you request the difference or provide you with instructions on how to get your refund.
 Plus, it’s totally free.

 Think of the money for holiday expenses you could save if you sign up for Paribus right now and set your savings aside until Christmas.